Why You Feel Down Every Winter - Seasonal Depression (SAD) and How to Fight It

 Seasonal Affective Disorder (SAD) is a type of depression that recurs during specific seasons.
 The most common form is the autumn-winter type, with symptoms appearing around October to November as daylight hours shorten, then naturally improving in spring.
 In Nordic countries, roughly 10% of the population is estimated to experience SAD, and in Japan the prevalence tends to be higher in regions at higher latitudes.

 SAD is not simply "feeling a bit low in winter."
-In the DSM-5, it is classified as Major Depressive Disorder with a seasonal pattern specifier - a legitimate psychiatric condition.
+In the DSM-5, it is classified as Major Depressive Disorder with a seasonal pattern specifier - a legitimate mental health condition.
+It is often dismissed as laziness or lack of willpower, but it is a biological phenomenon driven by shifts in neurotransmitters and hormonal balance in the brain, not something that can be easily overcome through sheer determination.

 Symptoms of SAD